-So you want to join the QuickBooks family, but with so many different service offerings, how do you know which version is best for your business?
-After all, upgrades and improvements are released regularly, making it tough to choose.
+So you want to join the QuickBooks family – but with so many different service offerings, how do you know which version is best for your business?
+After all, upgrades and improvements are released on a regular basis, making it tough to choose.

-In this blog, we’ll compare the newest features in QuickBooks Online and QuickBooks Desktop to help you choose the perfect software version for your company.
+In this blog, we’ll be comparing the newest features in QuickBooks Online and QuickBooks Desktop, to help you choose the perfect software version for your company.

 Overview of QuickBooks Online and Desktop